(For more on the dangers of A.I, click here)

 Because writing is the only thing that makes me smile inside.

-If I was an artist, I might've a similar policy.
+If I were an artist, I might've a similar policy.
 But I'm no artist.

 Philosocom is for human writers.
 They may like AI if they wish, but it does not contradict that they themselves are human.
 So I don't mind their opinions on the matter.